 - Other optional add-Ins:

 - Protein: 1/4 cup crumbled paneer, feta, firm tofu, sausage, or cubed pancetta or ham

-- Vegetables: chives, zucchini, peas, cabbage, celery, 1 Indian green chili, ~ (1/2 tsp) or 1/2 a Serrano chili
+- Vegetables: Corn, chives, zucchini, peas, cabbage, celery, or some minced green chili.

 - To make this yogurt potato salad vegan, use a vegan yogurt and mayonnaise.